Nick Mosby: Baltimore City Council President

 Late in the summer of 2019, Mosby was reported to be considering a second run for mayor of Baltimore.
 By October 2019, it was instead reported that Mosby was considering a run for the Presidency of the Baltimore City Council.
 Mosby announced his candidacy in December.

 Mosby entered into what The Baltimore Sun called "the first competitive race for the position in nearly a decade."
 Mosby was considered an early frontrunner in the race, with a February poll showing him receiving 26% of support, with his closest competitor, former council member Carl Stokes, receiving 10% support.

 He received the endorsement of Mayor Jack Young in March.
 In May, Mosby received the endorsement of The Baltimore Sun in the Democratic primary election.
 In the primary, held June 2, Mosby was the victor, winning with 40.2% of the vote.

 Prior to the general election, Mosby received the endorsement of the Baltimore Afro-American on November 2.
 He easily won election in November, defeating his Republican opponent with 79.5% of the vote.

 In March 2021, The Baltimore Sun reported that federal prosecutors had opened a criminal investigation into Mosby and his wife, State’s Attorney Marilyn Mosby, subpoenaing her campaign and the couple’s business records.

+Mosby ran for a second term in 2024, but was defeated in the Democratic primary by city councilmember Zeke Cohen.

+Post-City Council President career

+In February 2025, Mosby was appointed by Governor Wes Moore to the Maryland State Lottery and Gaming Commission.

 Personal life

 Marriage and family

 In 2005, Mosby married Marilyn Mosby (née James), who subsequently became the state's attorney of Baltimore City.
 The two are often referred to as a "power couple" in Maryland politics.
 Shortly after his wife's election, Mosby stated he would recuse himself from any prosecutor-related matters in the city council, following speculation that the two might influence each other's actions in office.

+On July 21, 2023, the Mosbys filed for divorce.